laura-ash/recipe-collection/README.md

 Solution: It was necessary to add the contents of the ingredients and method arrays, into one string separated by commas.
 I achieved this by building a variable in the app route and using the python join() method.
 The new variable was then referenced in the template.

+Problem: As users are able to upload their own photos, there is no way to ensure that they have a uniform size.
+Initially when they were added to the database, they were showing as different sizes which then caused all of the recipes on the main page to be out of line.
+This did not look very well, so I knew I needed to come up with a way of making these all a uniform size.
+Solution: The issue here was that the recipe card had an outline which I liked the look of, and it was hoped that I could keep this border too.
+This meant that the image had to line up exactly with the border too.
+I played around with a few designs, but the final decision was to write media queries to set a specific height and width in pixels for each image size, which meant it would expand to fit in the border box.
+There were a lot of media queries to be written, so the solution was not ideal but I hope to implement a better way around this issue in the future.

 ## Deployment

 ### Deploying to Heroku